SunilduthBaichoo/python_challenge/README.md

 4. The total number of votes each candidate won.
 5. The winner of the election based on popular vote.

-As with PyBank, the results are printed to the terminal and saved to a text file in the `analysis` folder.
+As with PyBank, the results are printed to the terminal (shown in Output section) and saved to a text file in the `analysis` folder.

 ### Outputs